leggedrobotics/open3d_slam/open3d_catkin/README.md

 ### CUDA Support
 If you want to compute with cuda support add the following flag when configuring the cmake `-DBUILD_CUDA_MODULE=ON`.
 In this case you might have to manually specify the path to your nvcc compiler.
 This can be done by adding the `CMAKE_CUDA_COMPILER:PATH` flag when invoking the cmake; e.g. `-DCMAKE_CUDA_COMPILER:PATH=/usr/local/cuda-11.5/bin/nvcc`.
-It can still hapen that you get weird include errors in which case you should not use the system eigen, i.e. `-DUSE_SYSTEM_EIGEN3=OFF`
+It can still happen that you get weird include errors in which case you should not use the system eigen, i.e. `-DUSE_SYSTEM_EIGEN3=OFF`

 ### Set Local Paths
 To build the catkin package, the simplest way is to add the sufficient environment variable to your bashrc: